Sign language videos with information about coronavirus are available on our sight and hearing loss page.

 The vast majority of our services are being operated at the same level as normal, even though we have made significant changes to the way in which they are run.
 Most of our staff are working from home, but following national guidance, some of our staff are still working in the borough where their work cannot be done from home.
 These staff are doing their duties while following social distancing rules.

-Key changes that have been made to our services in the past few days:
+Key changes that have been made to our services can be found on the link below.

 Volunteer or ask for help